-On June 3, 2003, we entered in an employment agreement with David J. Frear to serve as our Executive Vice President and Chief Financial Officer for three years.
-This agreement provides for an annual base salary of \$325,000, subject to increase from time to time by our board of directors.
-We have also agreed to pay expenses associated with Mr. Frear's relocation to the New York metropolitan area in an amount up to \$150,000.
+In June 2003, we entered in an employment agreement with David J. Frear to serve as our Executive Vice President and Chief Financial Officer for three years.
+Under this agreement, we pay Mr. Frear a annual base salary of \$331,500.
+We have also agreed to pay expenses associated with Mr. Frear's relocation to the New York metropolitan area, and have reimbursed him for approximately \$206,000 of such expenses.

 In connection with this agreement, we granted Mr. Frear options to purchase 1,400,000 shares of our common stock at an exercise price of \$1.85 per share, and 600,000 restricted stock units.
-1,000,000 of these options vest on July 1, 2008; however, this vesting will accelerate if certain performance criteria for the years ending December 31, 2003 and December 31, 2004 are met.
-The balance of Mr. Frear's options, 400,000, vest in equal installments on July 1, 2004, July 1, 2005 and July 1, 2006.
-Mr. Frear's 600,000 restricted stock units will also vest on July 1, 2008; however, this vesting will accelerate if certain performance criteria for the year ending December 31, 2005 are met.
-Each restricted stock unit entitles Mr. Frear to one share of our common stock on the applicable vesting date.
+400,000 of these options vested on March 14, 2004.
+600,000 of these options will vest on July 1, 2008; however, this vesting will accelerate if we achieve performance milestones to be established by the board of directors for the year ending December 31, 2004.
+The balance of Mr. Frear's options, 400,000, will vest in equal installments on July 1, 2004, July 1, 2005 and July 1, 2006.
+Mr. Frear's 600,000 restricted stock units will also vest on July 1, 2008; however, this vesting will accelerate if performance milestones to be established by the board of directors for the year ending December 31, 2005 are met.
+Each restricted stock unit entitles Mr. Frear to one share of our common stock on the vesting date.

-Under the terms of this agreement, if Mr. Frear's employment is terminated without cause or he terminates his employment for good reason (as defined in the employment agreement), we are obligated to pay Mr. Frear an amount equal to his annual salary and the annual bonus last paid to him; provided that until bonuses, if any, are paid with respect to the year ending December 31, 2004, such bonus amount will be not less than \$97,500.
+Under the terms of this agreement, if Mr. Frear's employment is terminated without cause or he terminates his employment for good reason (as defined in the employment agreement), we are obligated to pay Mr. Frear an amount equal to his annual salary and the annual bonus last paid to him; provided that until bonuses, if any, are paid with respect to the year ending December 31, 2004 such bonus amount will be not less than \$97,500.

-If, in the opinion of a nationally recognized accounting firm, a 'change of control' would require Mr. Frear to pay an excise tax under the United States Internal Revenue Code on any amounts received by him, we have agreed to pay Mr. Frear the amount of such taxes and such additional amount as may be necessary to place him in the exact same financial position that he would have been in if the excise tax was not imposed.
+If, in the opinion of a nationally recognized accounting firm, a "change of control" would require Mr. Frear to pay an excise tax under the United States Internal Revenue Code on any amounts received by him, we have agreed to pay Mr. Frear the amount of such taxes and such additional amount as may be necessary to place him in the exact same financial position that he would have been in if the excise tax was not imposed.

-Under the terms of the agreement, Mr. Frear may not disclose any of our proprietary information or, during his employment with us and for two years thereafter (or one year thereafter if Mr. Frear's employment is terminated without cause or he terminates his employment for good reason), enter into the employment of, render services to, or otherwise assist our competitors.
+Under the terms of the agreement, Mr. Frear may not disclose any of our proprietary information or, during his employment with us and for two years thereafter (or one year thereafter if Mr. Frears employment is terminated without cause or he terminates his employment for good reason), enter into the employment of, render services to, or otherwise assist our competitors.